Policy and Procedure Name:

 December 2, 1975, consult with the BWC Legal Division to determine the proper

-rate of payment in effect on the date of injury.
+rate of payment in effect on the DOI.

 1. When a scheduled